klepsydra-technologies/kpsr-tutorial/tutorials/chapter1.md

 This version of the main is slighlty different from the previous one in the following elements:

 * The instatiation of the ```EventLoopMiddlewareProvider``` does not take any template, nor the ```std::function``` pair for the smart object pool.
 The reason for that is that the ```EventLoop``` is a general memory sharing system that can handle data of any type, it only requires the size of the ring buffer as template parameter.
 It is only when invoking ```getPublisher``` and ```getSubscriber``` that types need to be specified.
 The ```EventEmitter``` can only handle one publisher / subcsriber pair, this is why the templating and smart pool configuration happen at the declaration and construction level.
 * Another important difference is that the event loop requires starting and stopping.
-The start will create and start the listening thread, which is the only thread that will handle all the listeners associated to all subscribers.
+The start will create and start the listening thread, which is the only thread that will handle all the listeners

+In this case, the number of threads increase.
+There are two threads running:

+* The main thread
+* The listener thread

+ associated to all subscribers.
 It is important that, before stopping, all listeners have been removed.

 ## Example 3: Unit testing.